 He was Professor of Physics at Hudson Valley Community College in Troy, New York, U.S.A., from 1965 to 2001, and is the author of a comprehensive four-volume textbook of introductory university physics.

-Carl Dudash of Norfolk, Connecticut, and decorated by his wife, Marilee von Wagner.
+Mr. Carragan’s large concert instrument, a re-creation of a south-German double harpsichord of the late seventeenth century, was constructed by Carl Dudash of Norfolk, Connecticut, and decorated by his wife, Marilee von Wagner.
 Its registers are flared, so that the distinction in plucking points between the various unison sounds is maintained into the bass range.
 That, plus the nasale register and the two-way buff stop, gives the instrument over thirty distinct usable textures.
 The resulting sound is very warm and rich from top to bottom.
 The outer decoration is in the German style, as is the soundboard painting, but the inner lid painting and other decorative aspects are inspired by the north woods and the starry heavens with their mythology.

 Mr. Carragan possesses three other instruments, a single-manual Dudash harpsichord from the early seventeenth-century German tradition, also with flared registers, an antique Italian harpsichord recently restored by Walter and Berta Burr, played by Mr. Carragan in 2007 in one of the inaugural recitals of the Doctorow Center in Hunter, New York, and a lautenwerck or gut-strung harpsichord built by Anden Houben of Tuscaloosa, Alabama, and decorated in Slavic style by Tatyana Nivina of Stonington, Connecticut.